DeMarco Murray: 2010 season

 Murray dominated the Sooners' backfield in his final year with the program.
 Murray started the season off with a strong performance of 208 rushing yards and two touchdowns against Utah State in the 31–24 victory.
 In the next game against #17 Florida State, he rushed for 51 yards and two touchdowns in the 47–17 victory.
 The following week against Air Force, Murray ran for 110 yards and his third consecutive game with two rushing touchdowns in the 27–24 victory.
-In addition, he had five receptions for 38 yards and a touchdown.
-After posting 67 rushing yards and a touchdown against Cincinnati in the 31–29 win, Murray had 115 rushing yards and two touchdowns in the 28–20 victory over #21 Texas.
-On October 16, 2010, with 112 rushing yards and two touchdowns against Iowa State in the 52–0 victory, Murray passed running back Steve Owens as the all-time touchdown leader at the University of Oklahoma with 58 touchdowns.
-On November 20, against Baylor, Murray ran for 62 yards and a touchdown and caught six passes for 120 yards and a touchdown in the 53–24 victory.
-In his final collegiate game, Murray had 93 rushing yards and a touchdown against #25 Connecticut in the 48–20 victory in the 2011 Fiesta Bowl.
+He also had five receptions for 38 yards and a touchdown.
+After posting 67 rushing yards and a touchdown against Cincinnati in the narrow 31–29 victory, Murray had 115 rushing yards and two touchdowns during the 28–20 victory over #21 Texas.
+On October 16, 2010, with 112 rushing yards and two touchdowns against Iowa State in the 52–0 shutout victory, Murray passed running back Steve Owens as the all-time touchdown leader at the University of Oklahoma with 58 touchdowns.
+On November 20 against Baylor, Murray ran for 62 yards and a touchdown and caught six passes for 120 yards and a touchdown in the 53–24 victory.
+In his final collegiate game, Murray had 93 rushing yards and a touchdown against #25 Connecticut during the 48–20 victory in the 2011 Fiesta Bowl.

 Murray finished his last season with the Sooners with 282 carries for 1,214 yards and 15 touchdowns to go along with 71 receptions for 594 yards and five touchdowns.
 He ended his college career with 65 touchdowns, becoming only the fifth player in Big 12 conference history to score at least 60 career touchdowns.

 Murray had 3,685 career rushing yards (4.86 average) with 50 touchdowns, 157 career catches with 13 touchdowns, and 1,462 kickoff return yards with two touchdowns.
 He was a four-time Academic All-Big 12 honoree during his career and graduated from Oklahoma with a degree in communication and a double minor in business and African American studies.